ethereum/EIPs/EIPS/eip-draft_Omniverse-DLT_O-DLT.md

         import "../OmniverseTransactionData.sol";

         /**
-        * @dev Fungible token data structure, which will be encoded from or decoded from
+        * @notice Fungible token data structure, which will be encoded from or decoded from
         * the field `payload` of `OmniverseTransactionData` *
         * op: The operation type